joshuatai/i18n-plugin/README.md

 # i18n-plugin (POC)
-An i18n plugin for the figma tool to improve the development processes
+An i18n chrome extension for the figma tool to improve the development processes